infinut Math provides complete coverage of the Common Core requirements for Kindergarten to Second grade.

 infinut Math Library is curriculum aligned math learning apps preloaded on Playaway Launchpads for shared-use in public libraries, community centers, school labs or in-class play centers.

-Order infinut Common Core Math Launchpads from Playaway.
+See infinut Common Core Math Launchpads from Playaway below.

 Develop foundations of quantitative thinking, numbers and addition.